Senior Leadership Team

 Mr Christie’s passion for working with young people extends beyond the school gates as he is a trustee of Continental Star FC, a local charity that aims to provide sporting opportunities for young people from the inner city.

 More recently, having a desire to provide opportunities for young people to improve their life chances has resulted in Mr Christie becoming a foster carer.

 Head of SENCO – Mrs J Bhalsod

 Mrs Bhalsod completed her degree in Television and Radio but decided to pursue a career in education as she wanted to do something exciting and purposeful.
 After completing a PGCE she went into teaching.

 She thoroughly enjoys working with children and seeing them succeed.
 After teaching for a couple of years in an alternative provision and other schools she also supported children on a one to one basis and small groups to help them achieve their potential.
 She has several roles within King Solomon which include special educational needs and safeguarding.

 She said “There are many things that I love about working at the school.
 My main things would be the people and the vision.
 There is so much the school want to do to ensure that the children have the best possible start in life and I feel that the school have an amazing ethos, faith and determination.
 The people are amazing and more like a family.
 Being here from the start makes it even better”.

-Business and External Relations Manager – Mr S Brooks
+External Relations Manager – Mr S Brooks

 Business and External Relations Manager of King Solomon International Business School.
 His role is to develop the business ethos of the school and working relationships with businesses, community organisations, individuals and Civic society.
 As a qualified Adult Education teacher he frequently speaks in churches, schools, universities and professional forums.
 He has worked within the education and social enterprise sector for over twenty five years and has initiated several accredited personal development and mentoring programs.